-The Hudsonian Godwit feeds in open shallow water while the wet mud and water interfaces are preferred.
+The Hudsonian Godwit feeds in open shallow water, while the wet mud and water interface is preferred habitat.
 It will also use mudflats and shallow marshes with a preferred foraging water depth of one inch to up to seven inches.
-While it is usually found near open water, it sometimes can be observed in wet meadows with vegetation heights that range from short to medium with a vegetation density from sparse to moderate.
+While it is usually found near open water, it can sometimes be observed in wet meadows with vegetation heights that range from short to medium with a vegetation density from sparse to moderate.